Structural Enforcement of Statistical Rigor in AI-Driven Discovery: A Functional Architecture: Discussion

 Our architecture provides defense-in-depth through structural enforcement at two levels (Table~\ref{tab:guarantees}).
-We use the term "structural enforcement" rather than "correctness by construction" as the guarantees rely on the correct execution of the generated scaffold across the IO boundary.
+At the macro level, the \texttt{Research} monad prevents state corruption, timing errors, and protocol bypass.
+At the micro level, the scaffold together with the OS-level sandbox (Section~\ref{sec:sandbox}) prevents data leakage and incorrect test selection.
+We use ``structural enforcement'' rather than ``correctness by construction'' because guarantees at the micro level rely on correct execution of the generated scaffold across the IO boundary.

-The framework relies on the correctness of the underlying components: the pure protocol logic and the pre-verified statistical libraries used in the scaffold.
-A potential risk remains if the LLM defines an artificially weak baseline during the refactoring process.
+The framework does not protect against all failure modes.
+In particular, the LLM could define an artificially weak baseline during refactoring, making any optimization appear significant.
+Detecting this would require domain-specific validation beyond the scope of our statistical framework.